haesleinhuepf/I2K2022-napari-workshop/readme.md

     * Deconvolve and/or apply background subtration to real images.
     * Perform segmentation, watershed and then morphological and intensity measurements
     * Show how Restoration can improve downstream measurements.
 Show how to explore input images and processed images using Napari and Matplotlib.
-* Different use cases for segmentation in VollSeg Napari plugin (20 min, Varun)
+* Different use cases for segmentation in VollSeg Napari plugin (20 min, Varun Kapoor)
       <img src="images/vollseg_1.png" width="400"/>
       <img src="images/vollseg_2.png" width="400"/>
     * Demo links: [Video1](https://youtu.be/W_gKrLWKNpQ)  [Video2](https://youtu.be/7tQMn_u8_7s)